Art in the outdoors

-Simon Archer is a Formby based wood sculptor and chainsaw artist.
-Based in Formby, he uses traditional wood carving tools along with chainsaws to create unique artworks from dead or fallen wood.
+Simon Archer, based in Formby, uses traditional wood carving tools alongside chainsaws to create unique artworks from dead or fallen wood.

 Since graduating with BA (Hons) in Fine Art in 1997, he has been working as an environmental artist and chainsaw sculptor across the country, as well as competing at various wood carving events and competitions.

 His passion for recycling organic material means that many of Simon’s designs derive from each individual piece of wood, taking inspiration from its shape and form.
 By following the natural contours and curves of the wood, each sculpture reveals its own character as work progresses.